 Doctors have identified many other conditions that can cause dementia or dementia-like symptoms.

-.
+Huntington disease.
 This hereditary disorder is caused by a faulty gene for a protein called huntingtin.
 Symptoms begin around age 30 or 40 years and include abnormal and uncontrollable movements called chorea, as well as gait changes and lack of coordination.
-Huntington’s disease may affect a person’s judgment, memory, and other cognitive functions.
+Huntington disease may affect a person’s judgment, memory, and other cognitive functions.
 As the disease progresses, these cognitive problems worsen, and motor difficulties lead to complete loss of ability for self-care.
-Children of people with Huntington’s have a 50 percent chance of having the disorder.
+Children of people with Huntington disease have a 50% chance of having the disorder.

-.
+Secondary dementias.
 These dementias occur in people with disorders that damage brain tissue.
-Such disorders may include multiple sclerosis; meningitis; encephalitis; and Wilson’s disease, in which excessive amounts of copper build up to cause brain damage.
+Such disorders may include multiple sclerosis; meningitis; encephalitis; and Wilson disease, in which excessive amounts of copper build up to cause brain damage.
 In rare cases, people with brain tumors may develop dementia because of damage to their brain circuits or a buildup of pressure inside the skull.
 Symptoms may include changes in personality, psychotic episodes, or problems with speech, language, thinking, and memory.

 Reversible dementias.
 Many conditions that cause dementia can be reversed with the appropriate treatment.

 Environmental factors.
 Environmental factors may play a role in the development of certain types of dementia.
 This relationship is complex, however, since a person may carry genetic mutations that influence his or her response to environmental factors.
 Examples of environmental factors include: